ctford/journey-through-the-looking-glass/README.md

 * Traversals are Lenses that can have more than one target.
 * The `update` part works...
-* ...but `view` requires variadic Functors (Applicatives) and Monoid targets.
+* ...but `view` needs variadic Functors (Applicatives) and Monoid targets.

 Traversy
 --------

-* Uses building blocks from the standard library.
+* Uses building blocks from Clojure/core.
 * Composes easily - though not through function composition.
 * Doesn't have the full power of pure Lenses and Traversals.